Scale-Smart Moves

 I raised the monthly subscription price but lowered the annual subscription price to the minimum allowed on Substack.

 Lastly, I won’t follow a fixed release cadence anymore.
-For instance, I plan to publish one or two posts per week on random days instead of posting one post every Tuesday, as I did in the past.
+For instance, I plan to publish one or two posts per week on random days, rather than posting one post every Tuesday, as I did in the past.
 Some weeks you get more than one; some weeks, no post at all.

 I do all of this for two readers: first, to incentivize more committed readers, either those who read for free as soon as new posts appear or those who opt for an annual subscription.
 Second, to make this Substack more scale-smart itself.
 These changes will help me scale up or down more effectively based on my current life situation.